awslabs/aws-servicebroker-documentation/getting-started.md

 ### Creating CloudFormation Role ARN

-All APB's require a valid CloudFormation Role ARN (Amazon Resource Name) as a parameter.
-To Create it, follow the steps below
+All APBs require a valid CloudFormation Role ARN (Amazon Resource Name) as a parameter.
+This role will be assumed when executing CloudFormation actions, and can be used to limit AWS Broker access permissions if desired.
+To create a compatible role, follow the steps below.

-1. Logon to the AWS Management Console WebUI
+1. Login to the AWS Management Web Console
 1. Click "Services → IAM"
 1. Click "Roles" in the Left column
 1. Click "Create Role"
-1. Click on "CloudFormation" in the "Select type of trust entity"
+1. On the "Select type of trust entity" screen, select "CloudFormation"
 1. Then click "Next: Permissions" to continue
+1. Select an appropriate permission level (select "AdministratorAccess" to give the broker full permissions)
-1. Select "AdministratorAccess", and click "Next: Review" to continue
+1. Click "Next: Review" to continue
-1. Enter the desired Role Name, and click "Create Role"
+1. Enter the desired IAM Role Name (e.g. "aws-broker-cloudformation"), and click "Create Role"

 Once you have completed creating the CloudFormation Role, you can get its ARN by going back to the "Services → IAM" and clicking on "Roles", then selecting your newly created Role.

 The ARN will have the following format:

 ```
 arn:aws:iam::375558675309:role/my-role-name